Barry Oberholzer: Early life

 Oberholzer was born in Houston, Texas, United States, where his father Barry Oberholzer Sr. served as the South African consul-general.
 After his father's diplomatic term ended in 1985, he relocated to South Africa.

 In 2012, Oberholzer enrolled in an undergraduate program in Counter-Intelligence and Terrorism at the American Military University.

 Career

 Oberholzer initially worked as a marketing manager for South African based helicopter company, Base4 Aviation.

 Oberholzer was a former intelligence contractor, serving as an informant, for the Joint Terrorism Task Force, Department of Homeland Security, Belgium Customs Intelligence Unit and the United Kingdom’s HM Revenue & Customs Intelligence to counter criminal operations, including narco-terrorism and smuggling networks.
 When asked, these agencies have declined to comment, citing policy against confirming any individual's involvement as an informant.

 Technology

 In 2017, Oberholzer founded x.labs, a defense technology company which included SWORD, a mobile internet of things threat detection device, in an attempt to prevent casualties in mass shooting.
 The device was marketed as being able to "identify concealed threats, such as weapons, knives and explosive devices, and to identify people on customized watchlists."
+The technology was never proven to work and investors lost all of their funds.